EMPATHY FOR WILDLIFE

 Empathy in Action

 We integrate empathy practices into our programming.
-Whether onsite or virtual, we strive to use empathy practices to inspire conservation action.
+Whether onsite or virtual, we strive to use empathy practices to inspire connection with wildlife and conservation action.
 To understand our approach to integrating empathy into Woodland Park Zoo’s programming and messaging, explore our resources at the bottom of this page.

 Advancing Conservation through Empathy for Wildlife (ACE for Wildlife) Network

-Facilitated and staffed by Woodland Park Zoo, the ACE for Wildlife Network creates and shares effective practices to foster empathy for animals and people, leading to conservation actions.
-The Network began in January 2019 with the Creating Change Symposium: How Empathy Can Advance Your Mission and has grown to include 27 Partner Organizations from AZA-accredited zoos and aquariums across the US and another 130 individual Affiliates from around the world.
-The ACE for Wildlife Network provides a variety of ways for its participants to share and learn about promoting empathy for animals and people, including events, resource libraries, and more.
+Founded and led by Woodland Park Zoo, the ACE for Wildlife Network facilitates the sharing of knowledge, experiences, and data to drive conservation change through fostering empathy for animals and the environment that sustains them.
+The Network began in January 2019 with the Creating Change Symposium: How Empathy Can Advance Your Mission and has grown to include 27 Association of Zoos and Aquariums (AZA) accredited Partner Organizations and over 500 participants across the country and beyond.
+The ACE for Wildlife Network provides many benefits, from support and training for professional growth, to a national platform that allows staff and volunteers at zoos and aquariums of all sizes to influence their field through the innovative work that they are piloting.
 For more information or questions, email empathy@zoo.org.

-Learn more about ACE for Wildlife and discover how we can help you make a difference in conservation
+Learn more about the ACE for Wildlife Network and discover how we can help you make a difference in conservation.

-Learn more about the first round of funding
+Learn more about projects in the first round of funding

-Learn more about the second round of funding
+Learn more about projects in the second round of funding

-Learn more about the third round of funding
+Learn more about projects in the third round of funding

-Learn more about the fourth round of funding
+Learn more about projects in the fourth round of funding

 Resources